shikhardev/deloitte-api/README.md

 ## Keywords
 Allows users to add new or or delete existing keywords for which translation can be supported.
 Functionality to Reset to default keywords also provided.
-Keywords are tied to a session and not written to any database for now.
+Keywords are stored in memory and not written to any database for now.